 In Door Snowblower Storage

-My number one tip for trouble free winter performance is use a Gas stabilizer in your snowblower fuel system.
+My number one tip for trouble-free winter performance is to use a Gas stabilizer in your snowblower fuel system.
 Ethanol, also known as blended fuel, isn’t suitable for small engines.
 Snowblowers, unlike cars, are open to atmosphere fuel systems.

 That means air can enter the gas tank and vapors can leave.
 Where ethanol is concerned that’s a problem.
 Ethanol attracts moisture and that moisture collects in the carburetor bowl, often resulting in corrosion.

 And that’s not all, the alcohol content evaporates often leaving a gum deposit inside the carburetor, blocking sensitive jets and passages.
 And yet more bad news, ethanol is harmful to rubber and plastic components of the fuel system too.
 It prematurely breaks them down.